How To Grow Potatoes

 Once you have your potatoes, first allow them to ‘chit’ – i.e. sprout – before you plant them.
 This helps them grow faster and stronger.

-To ‘chit’ your potatoes, in February – March put them in a tray with shoots facing up.
+To ‘chit’ your potatoes, in February – March put them in a tray with shoots facing up (or eggboxes also work well).
 Place the tray somewhere light, protected from both extreme cold or heat.
 Leave for around 6 weeks, until the sprouts reach 1.5-2.5cm long.

 Step Three: Plant (In The Ground or In a Grow Bag)